d2l-ai/d2l-en/chapter_attention-mechanisms/nadaraya-waston.md

 # Attention Pooling: Nadaraya-Watson Kernel Regression
 :label:`sec_nadaraya-waston`

-Now that you understand the major components of attention mechanisms.
+Now you know the major components of attention mechanisms under the framework in :numref:`fig_qkv`.
+To recapitulate,
-According to the framework of attention mechanisms in :numref:`fig_qkv`, the interactions between queries (volitional cues) and keys (involitional cues) result in *attention pooling*.
+the interactions between
+queries (volitional cues) and keys (involitional cues) result in *attention pooling*.